Dr. Annalena Dehé & Dr. med. Lukas Dehé

 Afterwards, the bite can be treated with a cooling insect bite gel.
 After a day of playing in the

-sandbox or in the forest, it makes sense to additionally clean the bite area with a disinfectant on a
+sandbox or in the forest, it makes sense to also clean the bite area with a disinfectant that is

-What to do for insect bites in children – 4 tips
+What to do for insect bites on children – 4 tips

-Here you will find 4 tips on how parents should behave after an initially harmless insect bite:
+Here you will find 4 tips on how parents should act after an initially harmless insect bite:

-• Cool insect bite briefly (relieves itching and swelling)
+Cool insect bites briefly (relieves itching and swelling)

-• For contaminated skin, disinfect the puncture site (disinfectant based on non-alcoholic formula)
+For soiled skin, disinfect the puncture site (disinfectant based on non-alcoholic formula)

-• Check if a sting remains in the skin; if present, it should be removed immediately
+Check if a thorn remains in the skin; if present, it should be removed immediately

-• In case of signs of inflammation or if the child has scratched, also disinfect these areas (disinfectant based on non-alcoholic formula)
+In case of signs of inflammation or if the child has scratched, also disinfect these areas (disinfectant based on non-alcoholic ingredients)

 Special case: insect stings in the throat or facial area

-With stings on the face - and especially in the neck area, as well as with an accidentally swallowed insect, there is always the risk of a swelling in the airway area.
-As soon as swelling occurs in the mentioned area, it is a critical emergency situation: then the emergency service or the emergency doctor should be alerted immediately.
+With stings on the face—especially in the neck area—as well as with accidentally swallowed insects, there is always a risk of swelling in the airway area.
+As soon as swelling occurs in the mentioned area, it is a critical emergency situation: the emergency services or emergency doctor should be called immediately.

-What parents can do: In the acute situation, parents can try - depending on the sting location:
+What parents can do: In an acute situation, parents can try—depending on the sting location:

-• to keep the swelling as minimal as possible using cooling (e.g., ice cubes) or a very cold drink.
+- to keep the swelling as minimal as possible by cooling (e.g., ice cubes) or a very cold drink.

-• If available, antiallergics such as antihistamines can also be administered in case of signs of an allergic reaction.
+- If available, antiallergic medicines can also be given in case of signs of an allergic reaction, such as antihistamines.

-Other signs of an allergic reaction can include severe swelling with skin redness and/or hive formation.
-This reaction may initially be limited to the area of the sting and then spread to the entire body over time.
+Other signs of an allergic reaction can include, besides severe swelling, skin redness and/or hive formation.
+This reaction may initially occur only around the sting area and then spread over the entire body as it progresses.

 Removing a bee sting: Here's how to do it!

-In bees, the so-called venom sac is located at the very tip of the sting.
-After a bee sting, it should always be checked whether the sting has remained in the skin – this is usually the case.
-Wasps, on the other hand, can sting repeatedly with the same sting.
-If the bee's sting is still in the skin, it should be removed immediately, as venom continues to be pumped from the venom sac into the body.
+In bees, the so-called venom sac is located at the very tip of the stinger.
+After a bee sting, you should always check whether the stinger has remained in the skin – this is usually the case.
+Wasps, on the other hand, can sting repeatedly with the same stinger.
+If the bee’s stinger is still in the skin, it should be removed immediately, as venom continues to be pumped from the venom sac into the body.

-• Fix the sting, e.g., with tweezers, as close to the skin at the sting site as possible and not too close to the end of the sting.
+Secure the sting, for example with tweezers, as close to the skin at the bite site as possible and not too close to the tip of the sting.

-• Remove the sting with a quick, jerky motion along the angle of the sting.
+Remove the sting with a quick, jerky movement along the angle of the sting.

-• Then check whether the sting has been completely removed or if it remains in the puncture site.
+Then check whether the sting has been completely removed or if it remains lodged in the puncture site.

 How can children be protected from insect bites?